 We indeed produce tens of millions of parts per month for the automotive market.
 This market is particularly demanding, and we are the first to wait for a car to work perfectly and for a long time.

 At Polydec, it is clear that the quality of the products is first guaranteed by the control of the manufacturing processes.
 It may be worth remembering that manufacturing a "simple" axis requires a significant number of operations which unfortunately add an additional risk of non-compliance at each stage.

-To satisfy our customers and to protect us from legitimate worries, we have been oriented for a long time towards 100% control by PLCs.
-In fact, it is not a question of sorting the pieces at the dimensional level (in the sense of putting them by class of products), but of guaranteeing the elimination of foreign parts, of pieces bent or having other manufacturing defects. .
+To satisfy our customers and protect us from legitimate concerns, we have long oriented ourselves towards 100% control by automated systems.
+In fact, it is not a question of sorting the parts at the dimensional level (in the sense of putting them by product class), but of guaranteeing the elimination of foreign parts, of twisted parts or having other manufacturing defects. .

-The rate of parts eliminated by these machines is actually very low ... but the elimination of these few parts is essential both for the satisfaction of our customers and for our risks as a supplier.
+The rate of parts eliminated by these machines is indeed very low ... but the elimination of these few parts is essential both for the satisfaction of our customers and for our risks as a supplier.

-So everything is about balance!
+So it's all about balance!

 We must never lose sight of the purpose of such machines.
 The art, both for qmt and for Polydec, lies in the choice of many parameters, so as to guarantee maximum customer satisfaction at minimum cost.